Ikisehestherjoan/Ikisehestherjoan/README.md

 * Google Sheets

 ---

-## 📂 Projects
+## 📂 Featured Projects
   Here are some of the projects you will find in my GitHub:

-## 📂 Featured Projects

 ### 📊 Sales Performance Dashboard
 Power BI and Excel dashboard analyzing sales performance, KPIs, revenue trends, and territory performance to support business decision-making.